MarcoEterno/Numbers_Recognition/README.md

 ## Overview

-This project aims to develop a machine learning model capable of recognizing and classifying handwritten digits.
-Unlike many basic models that focus on single-digit recognition, our project extends this functionality to handle multiple digits, making it suitable for more complex applications such as reading handwritten numbers from documents, forms, or images in the real world.
+This project aims to build a neural network that can recognize handwritten numbers from images.

-## Features
+The project is designed for educational purposes, and leaves freedom of adjusting the parameters to the user, such as:

-- **Data Preprocessing**: Includes scripts for cleaning and normalizing the input images.
+- the numbers of digits the model has to recognize
-- **Model Training**: Utilizes Convolutional Neural Networks (CNNs) to recognize patterns in digits.
+- the data augmentation parameters
-- **Accuracy Improvement**: Techniques like data augmentation, dropout, and batch normalization to improve model accuracy.
+- the number of layers of the convolutional neural networks
-- **Multi-Digit Recognition**: Specialized algorithms to handle sequences of digits.
+- the training parameters

-- **User Interface**: A simple UI to upload images and view predictions.
+and many more.

 ## Prerequisites